Arvin-art/Arvin-art/README.md

 # 💫 About Me:
-🔭 I’m currently working on a recommendation system that can help students choose courses based on their career interests and graduation criteria<br>
-👯 I’m looking to collaborate on interesting data science projects<br>
+👯 I’m looking to collaborate on interesting data science and analysis projects<br>
-🤝 I’m looking for Internships and full-time roles<br>
+🤝 I’m looking for full-time roles<br>
-🌱 I’m currently learning Deep Learning<br>
+🌱 I’m currently learning Cloud Computing<br>
-💬 Ask me about Large language learning models
+💬 Ask me about Data Analysis and LLMs

 ## 🌐 Socials: